Tokyo Guide – I’m starting off the Japan Travel series with TOKYO!

 This is the area around Tokyo station, which is another business district, but it also has a variety of shops and restaurants.
 Most importantly though – the Japanese Imperial Family live here!

-The Emperor’s Palace is walkable from Tokyo station, and you can do a tour of the area outside whenever you like (in the gardens), or you can have a guided tour within the residence.
+The Emperor’s Palace is walkable from Tokyo station, and you can do a tour of the area gardens at your leisure.
+You can choose to have a guided tour within the residence if you queue for it.
 The park and structures around the palace is also gorgeous, so make sure you have a walk around and explore.

 When leaving or going back to Tokyo station, you can also see that the building is very European – which is what inspired it!
 Its a beautiful old Western style building which is very unusual in Japan.

-There is also an underground Ramen street, with a whole row (and I mean LOADS) of ramen stores, as well as a character street, which is just shop after shop after shop, each one dedicated to a different popular character.
+There is also an underground Ramen street!
+A whole row (and I mean LOADS) of ramen stores.
+There is also a ‘character street’, which is just shop after shop after shop, each one dedicated to a different popular character.
 Theres one for Rilakuma and Gudetama which are two of my favourites!

 The station itself is massive, so don’t arrange to meet your friends at “Tokyo station” – its way too big!
 There are several high rise buildings surround and attached to the station itself, which just makes it more confusing, but everything is labelled quite well in both English and Japanese.